 - Connect to a server in a chosen location.

-Method 6: Update your Adobe Flash Player
+Fix 6: Update your Adobe Flash Player

 Most of the video streaming sites use Adobe Flash which means if you’re running the outdated version may cause video buffering.
-Therefore, update your Adobe Flash Player to the latest version can help avoid video buffering problem.
+Therefore, update your Adobe Flash Player to the latest version can help avoid the video buffering problem.

 You can go to the Adobe Flash Player official website, download and install the latest version.

-Method 7: Install the latest video card drivers
+Fix 7: Install the latest video card drivers

 Drivers are the bridge to communicate device with the operating system.
 The failure to update the driver in time will affect video playing.
 So updating the drivers in time can help your device run smoothly.